 Subject: 20% OFF at today's After Party! 🎉 Everything has been RESTOCKED!

 Are webshop visitors lurking around your shop but not completing their purchase during the checkout?
-Follow up with an abandoned cart email!
+Follow up with an cart abandonment email for the shopping cart they left behind!

 In Bluecore’s ‘2019 Mid-Year Email Benchmark Report’, it was found that abandoned cart emails still continue to have the highest conversion rate from all triggered emails, with an impressive 1.6%.

-This is why it makes a lot of sense to activate an abandoned cart email that’s send out to people that didn’t complete their order during the checkout.
+This is why it makes a lot of sense to activate a cart abandonment email that’s sent out to people that didn’t complete their order during the checkout process.

 Subject: You Still Can Get 20% Off on Aurora Sunglasses!